 This requires proper training, enablement, and strong alignment.
 Partnership professionals who achieve this create monumental ROI.

 Embedding your ecosystem data within both your Go-to-Market teams’ processes and their tech stack is critical to delivering Nearbound revenue.
-And we believe this is the best use of the extra time you’ve freed up for yourself by automating so many of your partner processes: account mapping, pipeline management, ROI tracking, and more.
+Make leveraging the 3 I’s as much a part of your Sales and Marketing teams’ daily workflow as checking their email.

 To unlock Nearbound’s potential, companies need to scale their partner processes and interlock partnerships’ goals with their Go-to-Market counterparts.